monoloco86/Electric_Car_Charge_Scheduling_System/README.md

 CarGui
 * Input TimeTillUse
 * Input TimeNeededTill charge
+* Click Store to store values
-* Click OK to store values and send it to other car agent.
+* Click update to send messages to other car agents.
 Other car agents will then assign slot values depending on times of the other cars

 SummaryGui
 * Click update to ask cars for values.
-* Summary will then sort thesevalues and output them.
+* Summary will then sort these values and output them.

 TransformerGui
 * Click update to check if car can be added to queue and if it can send a message to cae agent to start charging